 EMC has been offering customers the option of running its SRDF replication and remote data software over WANs for the last few years, and has worked with both Inrange and its rival Computer Network Technology to link its ESCON channel devices over ATM, IP and other networks.
 It extended its deal with CNT to Fibre Channel devices earlier this month.

 Like CNT, Inrange is currently using 'tunneling' techniques to host Fibre Channel traffic on top of ATM or IP.
 Fibre Channel traffic is broken up into frames, sent over the network and reassembled at the other end.
-Although it still operates at wire speeds, Foley says that in the future, probably
+Although it still operates at wire speeds, Foley says that in the future, probably early next year, the market will shift to "true protocol conversion" techniques, initially focused around the iSCSI storage-over-IP standardization efforts.

 The Gigabit Ethernet release will follow at the end of the second quarter.
 Penetration of Gigabit Ethernet is still quite low, with only 12% of all businesses currently using the technology, according to Cahners In-Stat.
 "It's still on its ramp-up," says Foley.
 Both Inrange and CNT have been working on storage over WAN for the last decade, but Foley characterizes the more recent developments around IP networks as "the next wave."